The Physics of Care by Jim Moss

 Care occupies exactly the same position in human relational systems.

-We have been watching communities hold together and fall apart without fully understanding what was holding them.
+We have been watching communities stick together and fall apart without clearly labelling the glue that was holding them together and helping them thrive.

-Researchers in every field have known something like it to be true, each within the limits of their own discipline.
-Psychologists measuring the cost of loneliness.
-Economists puzzling over productivity gaps that incentives alone cannot close.
-Sociologists watching civic life hollow out.
-Biologists tracing the chemistry of genuine human connection.
+Researchers in almost every field have known something like this to be true, each within the limits of their own discipline.
+Psychologists measuring the cost of loneliness, or a child's attachment style.
+Economists puzzling over productivity gaps that incentives alone can't balance.
+Sociologists watching civic life fray.
+Biologists tracing the chemistry of genuine human connection, in colonies of social insects as much as in us.
 Each has found a piece of something larger.
 This book is the attempt to pull those threads together and show where care actually holds together the fabric of human life.

 The structure

 Names the parts.
 The types of care.
 Two kinds of trust and why they produce completely different outcomes.
 What communities are actually for and how the pieces fit together.
+It closes by asking the question every life eventually has to answer: what does a caring life leave behind.
 The reader leaves with sharper tools for understanding what they have already been sensing.

-Shows how the parts interact.
+Shows how the parts interact, at small and medium scale.
 Like understanding how a recipe works rather than just following instructions.
 The reader leaves able to predict what any situation, team, or community will produce before it happens.

-Once you understand the ingredients and the mechanism, what would you design from scratch?
+Once you understand the ingredients and the mechanism, what would you design from scratch, or how might we change things mid-stream.
 The reader leaves looking at governance, institutions, and society with a new set of questions.

 The first two thirds of the book are immediately practical.
 Each chapter works on its own.
 But they are also quietly accumulating evidence for a larger claim.
 The final section arrives not as a lecture but as an invitation: here is where this has been pointing all along.
 What do we do with it?